By John Yearwood

 Still, there’s a renewed confidence being felt in crypto and a number of partnerships have been created to benefit from the rally.

-“We’re thrilled to offer Bitcoin.com customers the opportunity to earn interest on their digital assets,” Dan Schatt, co-founder and president of Cred, said when the deal was announced.
+“We’re thrilled to offer Bitcoin.com customers the opportunity to earn interest on their digital assets posted as collateral for a Cred line of credit, Dan Schatt, co-founder and president of Cred, said,” Dan Schatt, co-founder and president of Cred, said when the deal was announced.
 “Whether the market is up or down, customers can benefit from the liquidity they receive when obtaining a fixed amount of interest in Stablecoin.
 Customers also benefit by receiving the full upside on the amount of crypto they originally committed.”

 President Trump delays China tariffs